wearelighthouse/ManyHands-tina/README.md

 A good way to ensure your components match the shape of your data is to leverage the auto-generated TypeScript types.
 These are rebuilt when your `.tina` config changes.

+### ManyHands-specifics

+- The favicons for the site are in `/public/assets`, and the favicon for the CMS is `/public/vite.svg`.

 ## LICENSE

 The [Tina CMS starter](https://github.com/tinacms/tina-cloud-starter), and any other code included in this repository is licensed under the [Apache 2.0 license](./LICENSE).